alinradut/google-sheets-translation-ios-android/README.md

 1. Open up your spreadsheet and go into `Tools > Script Editor`.
 2. Paste the contents of `Code.gs` from this repo into the script area.
+3. Create a new file in the script editor called `Wizard.html` and copy and paste the contents of this file from this repo.
-3. (Optional) Go to `View > Show Manifest` file and then paste the contents of `appsscript.json` from this repo into the script area.
+4. (Optional) Go to `View > Show Manifest` file and then paste the contents of `appsscript.json` from this repo into the script area.
-4. Go back to your spreadsheet and define the table headers as such: `Key | Comment | English`
+5. Go back to your spreadsheet and define the table headers as such: `Key | Comment | English`, etc.
-5. Go to `View > Freeze > 1 row`
+6. Go to `View > Freeze > 1 row`
-6. Add some keys and English translations.
+7. Add some keys and English translations.
-7. Hit `Export > Export English for Android` or `Export > Export English for iOS`
+8. Hit `Export > Export...` and make your selections.
-8. Copy the contents of the textbox.
+9. Copy the contents of the textbox.

+The code has not been cleaned up at all, but it gets the job done.

 # How do I add more languages?

-Add a new column past English and define an appropriate menu item and function in Code.gs, such as "exportGermanForAndroid".
+Just add a new column after the last column.